sedie/bayside/README.md

 The call above executes the individual model components in sequence from `R/*`.

 Alternatively, the model can be run within an active R session using the specified run structure in `bayside.r`.

+### Choice of Priors

+As coded, the model uses largely defaul priors following the STAN manual.
+All edits to priors must be maded directly in the STAN code.

 ## Results